Duron27/ArxLibertatis-android-port/README.md

 # New in version 1.7
 Added:
--   Lots of fixes include usb storage
+-   Lots of fixes including usb storage

 Updated openmw to latest